nelsonfigueroa/nelson.cloud/content/blog/wifi_hacking_with_aircrack-ng.md

 3. Capture the 4-way handshake hash
 4. Crack the hash, which reveals the password of the router in plaintext

+## Hardware requirements

+To use `aircrack-ng` you'll need a wireless network adapter that has monitor mode and packet injection capabilities.
+Feel free to do some research about your particular card and it's compatability.
+There's a good guide on [the aircrack-ng site](https://www.aircrack-ng.org/doku.php?id=compatible_cards) that can help you with research.
+You can also do what I did and buy a cheap USB wireless adapter with these capabilities.
+I have the [Panda Wireless N600](https://www.amazon.com/Panda-2-4GHz-300Mbps-Wireless-Adapter/dp/B00U2SIS0O/) and it works perfectly fine on my Macbook Pro.

-## Setup
+## Installation

+If you're not on Kali Linux, `aircrack-ng` is most likely available through your preferred package manager.
+For Windows users, refer to the [official aircrack-ng site](https://www.aircrack-ng.org/) to download the suite.

+## Setting up monitor mode

 We'll need to set up monitor mode in our wireless network adapter.
 Monitor mode allows the wireless network interface to capture all wireless traffic.
 This means we'll be able to see nearby wireless access points and devices connected to each one.
-Keep in mind that not all network adapters support this mode, and you might need a USB wireless adapter specifically used in penetration testing.
-I purchased a Panda Wireless wireless USB adapter for around $20.

 To set the network adapter to monitor mode, first find the name of the interface as your system detects it.
 You can see this using `ifconfig`.
-In my case, the interface name is `wlan0`.
+In my case, the interface name of my USB wireless adapter is `wlan0`.
 I can set it to monitor mode using the following commands:

 ```
 $ ifconfig wlan0 down